buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/session.md

 Setting `emitReceipt` meta-argument to true on contract functions that do not modify state will not have any effect.

-`pure`/`view` solidity functions resolve to a `ContractCallQuery` that is being executed in Strato, which returns a `ContractFunctionResult`.
+`pure`/`view` solidity functions resolve to a `ContractCallQuery` that is being executed in Venin, which returns a `ContractFunctionResult`.
 The result of the contract call does not contain receipts or records as the call runs on a single node.

 :::